Daniel-W-Blender-Python/VIPER-Blender-Mocap/README.md

 # How To Install:

-First, download the zip file from github, and then extract the python script titled "Blender Mocap" from the folder.
+First, download the zip file from github, and then extract the python script titled "Blender Mocap (Newest Version)" from the folder.
 Then, open Blender.

 ![image](https://github.com/Daniel-W-Blender-Python/Blender-Motion-Capture-Addon/assets/142774885/402f7c6c-0338-415b-ad79-09208cda66fa)